Cornell Writing Centers

 • New tutors must complete a 7-week, 1-credit training course (WRIT 2101, see below for details).
 Tutor training is only held in the spring, and begins when the 7-week courses start, midway through the spring semester.

-• After completing the tutor training course (once hired), tutors are required to attend 2 (paid) staff meetings a semester (plus the required first and final semester meetings).
+• After completing the tutor training course (once hired), tutors are required to attend 4 (paid) staff meetings a semester.
 Staff meetings are usually at 5:30-6:30pm ET, on varying week nights.
 During these meetings, as a group, we discuss tutoring pedagogy and practice, workshop a variety of sample student writing, and reflect on tutoring experiences.
 Staff meetings deepen and extend the introduction to basic tutoring pedagogy and practice covered in WRIT 2101 (tutor training).

 • Tutors get paid an hourly rate, and there is often the bonus of snacks and cookies at events.